gcote2019/SubTitle-offset/README.md

 # SubTitle-offset
-Small python to offset timecode in srt file in case it is not in-sync with audio
+Small python script to offset timecode in srt file in case it is not in-sync with audio

+    SubTitle-offset